What is Collaborative Practice?

 - you want a dignified, non-aggressive resolution of the issues;

-- you and your partner have children and wish to reach a resolution by agreement with their needs and interests at the forefront;
+- you and your partner have children and wish to reach a resolution by agreement with the children’s needs and interests at the forefront;

 - you do not wish to incur the costs and animosity generated by court litigation;